modehnal/GNOMETerminalAutomation/article/presentation_article.md

   Currently there is no incentive to focus on reimplementation as what we now have works fine and most of our suites are written and are being adapted between package and system versions.
 There are situations where new feature or bug appears and we include it in our suite but that is using previously used functions so there is nothing new from the testing point of view.

   I am going to include personal experience when I first started working at Red Hat.
-  I was assigned a responsibility of a project gnome-contacts.
+  I was assigned a responsibility of a project `gnome-contacts`.
 The automation was already written and I was required to understand the code, learn how to use it, modify it and improve it.
 At first I was just copying around what was already there and I had no issues making it work.
 Until I encountered a strange artifact, function not working.
 It was the same as any other used in the code.
 I had no idea why it was not working.
 I found dogtail source code and went though it and I saw nothing wrong.
-No one was able to help me as they did not see anything wrong on the dogtail side either.
+No one was able to help me as they did not see anything wrong on the `dogtail` side either.
 So I marked the test as broken or simply worked around it, I do not remember.
 It was quite a while before I realized the dogtail is not a full API but a wrapper and extension of others.
-So I started looking for the other libraries imported in dogtail, in pyatspi2 and finally Atspi.
+So I started looking for the other libraries imported in `dogtail`, in `pyatspi2` and finally `Atspi`.
 I found a documentation that I do not believe was up to date but it was usable.
 I found the C source code.
 I went through it to verify missing documentation parts.
 I still do not know the exact source code and documentation, I might have been looking at the wrong place altogether.
 Most of the stuff I tried that I know are or are not working, is a result of experimentations.
 As I mentioned there is not much time so trial and error was the chosen solution.
-I started making reproducer in Atspi, only to find I am able to reproduce the issue I had in the past quite a lot and always thought the dogtail was not working.
+I started making reproducer in `Atspi`, only to find I am able to reproduce the issue I had in the past quite a lot and always thought the `dogtail` was not working.

   The point is that the issue that was in the code for years was not identified because no one knew where to look.
 I had no one to teach me where to look or to say that the problem might be somewhere else because it was poorly documented and I did not find any tutorials how to debug such issues.

-  `Aspirations` is to improve dogtail, but not in that project - an alternative to dogtail.
-Dogtail is implementing its own functions, it wraps over pyatpsi2 and Atspi, while pyatspi also wraps over Atspi, so debugging is a problem.
+  `Aspirations` is to improve `dogtail`, but not in that project - an alternative to dogtail.
+Dogtail is implementing its own functions, it wraps over `pyatpsi2` and `Atspi`, while `pyatspi2` also wraps over `Atspi`, so debugging is a problem.

-  To make sure problems are in Atspi library I had no other option than to make lightweight clone of dogtail and do no wrapping over anything other than Atspi.
+  To make sure problems are in `Atspi` library I had no other option than to make lightweight clone of `dogtail` and do no wrapping over anything other than `Atspi`.
 I did the bare minimum to make the API work and to verify some specific issue was having a source in Atspi.
 It was a success.
-I was seeing the same issue without any use of dogtail and pyatspi2.
+I was seeing the same issue without any use of `dogtail` and `pyatspi2`.

-  The GNOMEAutomation would provide API just like dogtail but wrapping only over Atspi so any issue that is found will have a single source.
-The best case scenario would be pointing developers to the API and have them see that we are using the Atspi functions so it cannot be an issue we introduced.
-They will also get a reproducer directly to the Atspi and will not have to deal with our environment.
-In the worst case, installing GNOMEAutomation with given project it was reproduced in which would be startable right away without any difficult setup.
+  The `GNOMEAutomation` would provide API just like `dogtail` but wrapping only over `Atspi` so any issue that is found will have a single source.
+The best case scenario would be pointing developers to the API and have them see that we are using the `Atspi` functions so it cannot be an issue we introduced.
+They will also get a reproducer directly to the `Atspi` and will not have to deal with our environment.
+In the worst case, installing `GNOMEAutomation` with given project it was reproduced in which would be startable right away without any difficult setup.
 Documentation will be present from the start (I have a habit to have docstring and proper documentations everywhere) so no one will be needed to go on long searches to figure out what is wrong and where.

 ## The gnome-ponytail-daemon

   I would imagine there is a way how to include it in this project so any issue can be tracked accordingly.
-  This project was originally created to enable us continuing working on Wayland.
-Its hard to imagine anyone but us using gnome-ponytail-daemon but I could be proven wrong.
+  This project was originally created to enable us to continue working on Wayland.
+Its hard to imagine anyone but us using `gnome-ponytail-daemon` but I could be proven wrong.

 ## The behave-html-pretty-formatter

   I made a proof of concept of the formatter and our team improved upon the concept which became our new formatter.
 The formatter was required to be written in a way to fit in our current solution.
 It had to be done as a standalone project.
 Which on its own is just bare bones so that it also can be used by upstream (we were surprised how many people are using it already).
 We are still generating the data with qecore.

-  Projects like GNOMEAutomation would include an output generator which `behave-html-pretty-formatter` would fullfil beautifully or with some changes.
+  Projects like `GNOMEAutomation` would include an output generator which `behave-html-pretty-formatter` would fullfil beautifully or with some changes.
 I always imagined that we could have a self contained suite output wrapped over the entire stack, which is currently not viable.
 That said, having it over the `behave` part is good enough.

   An `Aspiration` is to have logging and reports over the entire automation stack.